sebastianvarela/PrettyLogger/README.md

 ## Platforms
 Support for iOS, tvOS and macOS

+## Support
+For Swift 4 please use v1

+For Swift 5 please use v2+

 ## Installation
 This framework is compatible with Carthage or Cocoapods, use one of both.
 ### Carthage